wp-plugins/wpsso/readme.txt

 == Changelog ==

+= Version 0.21rc1 =

+* **Moved the NextGEN Gallery support to a Pro version addon**.
+* Added a 'wpsso_image_downsize' hook (for the Jetpack Photon Pro addon).
+* Added support for JetPack Photon to retrieve correct image sizes (Pro version).
+* Added hooks to disable JetPack Open Graph and Twitter Card meta tags.
+* Added a hook for the 'wpsso_sharing_url' filter to support WordPress SEO's "Force Transport" option (Pro version).
+* Moved the URL rewriting and shortening methods into hooks for the 'wpsso_rewrite_url' and 'wpsso_shorten_url' filters (Pro version).
+* Changed the default object expiration time from 1800 to 3600 seconds (1 hour).

 = Version 0.20.1 =

 * Fixed a possible error condition in lib/media.php by adding an extra check, to make sure the size provided to the `image_constrain_size_for_editor()` filter is a string and not an array().

 == Upgrade Notice ==

+= 0.21rc1 =

+Moved NextGEN Gallery support to Pro version, added support for JetPack Photon, added support for WordPress SEO "Force Transport" option.

 = 0.20.1 =